Skip to Main Content

 ScienceDirect

-• HTML text content includes properly structured titles, lists, interactive icons, linked images, page magnification, and high-contrast images.
-Most screen readers read html text well.
+- HTML text content includes properly structured titles, lists, interactive icons, linked images, page magnification, and high-contrast images.

 SpringerLink

-• The website is compatible with the latest versions of the most popular screen readers as well as operating system screen magnifiers.
+- The website is compatible with the recents versions of popular screen readers as well as operating system screen magnifiers.

-• The website also has a speech recognition program.
+- The website has a speech recognition program.

 Taylor & Francis Online

-• The content of the journals is published in both HTML and PDF formats.
+- The content of the journals is published in HTML, PDF and ePub3 formats.

 Wiley Online Library